marschall/getrandom-provider/README.md

 SecureRandom.getInstance("getrandom"); // GetrandomProvider.GETRANDOM
 ```

-The /dev/urandom variant in the preferred one, the /dev/random variant is only added for completeness, see [Myths about /dev/urandom](https://www.2uo.de/myths-about-urandom/).
+The /dev/urandom variant is the preferred one, the /dev/random variant is only added for completeness, see [Myths about /dev/urandom](https://www.2uo.de/myths-about-urandom/).

 ## Configuration

 The provider can be configured in two different ways

-1. Programmatic configuration
+1. programmatic configuration
-1. Static configuration
+1. static configuration

 For best startup performance it is recommended to extract the .so from the JAR and add it to a folder present in the `LD_LIBRARY_PATH` environment variable or the `java.library.path` system property.
 Otherwise this library will extract the .so to a temporary folder the first time it is called.